 Technically speaking, the process isn't all that difficult… but it's even easier for the seller to complete it on their own – because they have all the information and don't have to send anything to me – they would simply keep a copy for themselves and submit a copy to the IRS.

-In transactions where I am the seller, I don’t include the above-mentioned clause in my contract at all, because it’s not difficult for me to file the 1099-S on my own behalf, especially since I already have all of the necessary information (including my own SSN or TIN) and I only need to provide this document one time to the IRS.
+In transactions where I am the seller, I don't include the above-mentioned clause in my contract at all because it's not difficult for me to file the 1099-S on my behalf, especially since I already have all of the necessary information (including my SSN or TIN).
+I only need to provide this document one time to the IRS.

 It's also worth noting that I don't necessarily include this “designation clause” in ALL of my purchase agreements.
 In many cases (depending on the size of the transaction, location of the property, and the parties involved), the closing may end up running through a title agency or closing attorney – and in those cases, THEY (the closing agents) are responsible for filing the 1099-S, so it's not always appropriate to put this task on every seller across-the-board.